 Of course, these and many more sound experiments are ready-to-use in my sounds & light investigative unit!

 Along with sound, light is an NGSS for first grade.
-So many easy science experiments help your students learn about light!
+So many fun and easy science experiments can help your students learn about light!

 Exploring Light with Materials